AnubhavKukreti1/Python-Programming-GEU/Readme.md

 │   ├── ForLoopLogicalQuestions.py
 │   └── WhileLoopLogicalQuestions.py
 │
+├── Tuples/
+│   └── Programs and practice questions related to Python tuples │
 ├── Dictionary/
 │   └── Programs and practice questions related to Python dictionaries │
 ├── OOP/
 │   └── Programs and practice questions related to Object-Oriented Programming │
+├── Projects/
+│   ├── Jackpot-Number/
+│   │   └── Python project
+│   │
+│   └── To-Do-List/
+│       └── Python project
+│
 └── Tricky-Questions/
     └── Random, tricky, and problem-solving based Python questions

 🎯 Purpose of This Repository

 This repository is more than just a collection of Python programs.
-It serves as a record of my progress, practice, experiments, and problem-solving journey as I learn Python.
+It serves as a record of my learning, practice, experiments, mistakes, problem-solving, and progress as I learn Python.

 Through regular practice, I aim to:

-Build a strong foundation in Python.
+Build a strong foundation in Python

-Improve logical thinking and problem-solving skills.
+Improve logical thinking and problem-solving skills

-Understand programming concepts through hands-on practice.
+Understand programming concepts through hands-on practice

-Solve tricky and challenging Python problems.
+Solve tricky and challenging Python problems

-Understand how Python behaves in different situations.
+Understand how Python behaves in different situations

-Write cleaner and more structured code.
+Write cleaner and more structured code

-Practice solving real-world programming problems.
+Practice solving real-world programming problems

+Apply concepts by building small projects

-Learn from mistakes and improve my approach to problems.
+Learn from mistakes and improve my approach

-Gradually move from basic concepts to advanced Python programming.
+Gradually move from basic concepts to advanced Python programming

-Apply my knowledge by building practical projects in the future.

 🧠 Tricky & Random Questions

-Along with topic-wise programs, this repository also contains random and tricky Python questions.
+Along with topic-wise programs, this repository contains random and tricky Python questions.

 These questions may involve: